datacarpentry/sql-socialsci/_episodes/02-db-browser.md

 ## Opening a database

-For this lesson we will be making extensive use of the SN7577 database.
-If you do not already have a copy of this database you can download it from [here](../data/SN7577.sqlite).
+For this lesson we will be making extensive use of the SQL_SAFI database.
+If you do not already have a copy of this database you can download it from [here](../data/SQL_SAFI.sqlite).

 To open the database in DB Browser do the following;
 1. click on the 'open database' button in the toolbar.